bil-bas/throckmorton/README.md

 * Goblin archers - small, weak, try to stay at range and shoot arrows
 * Orcs - medium strength
-* Ogres - high damage and health, but slow
+* Fire Ogres - high damage and health, but slow.
+Immune to fire, so can walk through lava.
 * Ticks - tiny, weak, but very fast-moving.
-Afraid of water!
+Afraid of water, but can squeeze past rockslides!

 Objects
 -------